twotwotwo/histzip/README.md

 > bunzip2 < revisions.xml.hbz | ./histzip > revisions.xml

-Running on dumps of English Wikipedia's history, the pipeline ran at 51 MB/s for the newest chunk and 151 MB/s for the oldest.
+Running on dumps of English Wikipedia's history, that pipeline ran at 51 MB/s for the newest chunk and 151 MB/s for the oldest.
 Compression ratios were comparable to [7zip]'s: 8% worse for the new chunk and 10% better for the old chunk.

 While compressing, histzip decompresses its output and compares checksums as a self-check.
 There are write-ups of [the framing format][framing] and [the format for compressed data][lrcompress-format].
 You can use the same compression engine in other programs via the histzip/lrcompress library.